DBC-SF/mentorship-wiki/sessions.md

 ### Session Cadence:

 #### Before a Session:
-- Review the challenges the students will be working by checking each of their phase guides in the respective cohort organizations.
+- Review the challenges the students will be working on by checking each of their phase guides in the respective cohort organizations.
 You can access these through your GitHub account.
 If you do not have access email the Mentor Coordinator.

 #### During a Session:
 - Write your name and session time on the board.